mmuratarat/mmuratarat.github.io/_posts/2019-02-07-bptt-of-rnn.md

 # Vanishing/Exploding Gradients with vanilla RNNs

 There are two factors that affect the magnitude of gradients - the weights and the activation functions (or more precisely, their derivatives) that the gradient passes through.
 In vanilla RNNs, vanishing/exploding gradient comes from the repeated application of the recurrent connections.
-More explicitly, they happen because of recursive derivative we need to compute \frac{\partial h_{t+1}}{\partial h_k}
+More explicitly, they happen because of recursive derivative we need to compute $\frac{\partial h_{t+1}}{\partial h_k}$:

 $$
 \prod^{t}_{j=k} \frac{\partial h_{j+1}}{\partial h_{j}} = \frac{\partial h_{t+1}}{\partial h_k} = \frac{\partial h_{t+1}}{\partial h_{t}}\frac{\partial h_{t}}{\partial h_{t-1}}...\frac{\partial h_{k+1}}{\partial h_k}
 $$